CircuitCoder/mirror-recipes/README.md

 ## Decisions to be made
 This is a WIP effort.
 Some important design descisions are still to be made:

-- Recipes are also intended to serve as manuals.
+- [ ] Recipes are also intended to serve as manuals.
 How to do i18n?
-- Do we need complex procedure conditions?
+- [ ] Do we need complex procedure conditions?
 (Beyond AND-ing param checks)
-- Do we need a way to skip a certain step (in a procedure or in general)?
+- [ ] Do we need a way to skip a certain step (in a procedure or in general)?
+  - [x] Option `--from` has been added to driver
-- Embedding procedures!
+- [ ] Embedding procedures!
 (It's getting close to being turing-complete)
-- Well-known script interpreter names?
+- [x] Well-known script interpreter names?
 (Optionally for highlighting code chunks)
+  - Now interpreters are searched within PATH, so we can use well-known names
 - An POC driver is written in Rust, so we get CLI options / readline / highlighting easily.
 How to distribute statically-linked executables to multiple OSes?
-- Recursive variable expansion?
+- [x] Recursive variable expansion?
+- [ ] Preset inheritance